7 Productivity Tips For Small Business Owners

 Teamwork makes the dream work, as they say!
 With this in mind, it's always a good idea to streamline your small team's sharing and collaboration processes for everyone’s benefit.

-One easy way to action this enhanced level of collaboration is by investing in software that does a lot of your hard work.
+One easy way to action this enhanced level of collaboration is to invest in software that does much of your hard work.

-Examples include instant messaging software (Microsoft Teams has an excellent 'chat' function) and reliable access to documents that can be edited in real-time (such as Google Sheets and Google Docs).
+Examples include instant messaging software and reliable access to documents that can be edited in real-time (such as Google Sheets and Google Docs).

 You can also use reliable video conferencing software for remote workers or self-isolating staff (MS Teams, Google Meet, and these Zoom alternatives all work well).

-Collaboration doesn't just increase productivity levels; it also increases staff satisfaction levels.
+Collaboration doesn't just increase productivity; it also boosts staff satisfaction.

-A study by the Queens University of Charlotte showed that 75% of employers rated teamwork and collaboration as 'very important,' yet only 18% of employees receive communication evaluations during performance reviews.
+A study by Queens University of Charlotte showed that 75% of employers rated teamwork and collaboration as “very important,” yet only 18% of employees receive communication evaluations during performance reviews.

 Don't become the latter statistic; invest in the right tech for your team.
-For example, have systems in place for remote workers while ensuring collaboration is as smooth a process as possible.
+For example, have a platform for while ensuring collaboration is as smooth as possible.

 These productivity tips will benefit your small business in the short, medium, and long term and are one small part of the overall plan to set SMART business goals.